Birdwatching - Northumberland's Winter Birds

 We take in the full six miles of the bay, starting at its northern end.
 There’ll be a mixture of sea-watching, visits to wetlands and walking as we take in East Chevington, Druridge Pools and Cresswell Pond.
 We hope to see at least six species of duck along with waders, twite and hunting owls.

 Today we’ll visit three different areas looking for whooper swans and pink-footed geese ‘grazing’ in the fields, snipe and gadwall on the marshlands, and grebes and woodland birds in the country park.
 Our longest walk today takes about an hour, with a chance to see red squirrels as well!
+It's a very full day and enormously rewarding.

 Our visit to this iconic Northumbrian location takes us across the causeway, stopping to look across the mudflats before moving on to explore the island looking for small migrants around the village gardens and lonnens, over-wintering Lapland bunting, large numbers of teal and black-tailed godwit.
 We can look out across the channels and sand banks back to the mainland, hoping to see Brent geese, wigeon and shelduck.